-The student should use the Activity Log template, (Appendix E) to document their hours and activities.
+The student should use the Activity/Journal Log template, (Appendix D) to document their hours and activities.
 Details on this activity log should include: # of hours involved in the work activity, the date, and description(s) of work activity.
-The Activity Log template is provided in the APEx E-Portfolio.

 Recommended timeline for the APEx